Global Affirm integration guide

 Overview

-Affirm's global integration allows you to deploy Affirm in multiple countries and regions by utilizing a universal domain global.affirm.com
+Affirm's global integration enables you to deploy Affirm in multiple countries and regions by utilizing a universal domain global.affirm.com and API schema.
+The introduction of a universal domain provides a seamless expansion into international markets.

 There are four steps to initiate the Affirm application: